lowRISC/opentitan/hw/ip/entropy_src/doc/_index.md

 ![ENTROPY_SRC State Diagram](es_main_sm.svg)

-## Future Features

-- Timer to pace health checks only when there is no demand for entropy seeds
-- Support for golden test pattern

 ### Entropy Source Hardware Interface
 The following waveform shows an example of how the entropy source hardware interface works, which is much like a FIFO.